 Colebrook has embraced a lively arts scene centered on the Tillotson Center for the Arts, which includes a 175-seat performance and movie theatre, a community heritage museum and an art gallery.
 Formerly the Carriage Barn for The Balsams hotel stagecoach, and subsequently a Grange Hall with a theater and dance floor, the Center is now a magnet for cultural activities in the northernmost region of the state.

-The Great North Woods Committee for the Arts promotes musical, cultural and performing arts in northern New Hampshire, with venues at the Colebrook Country Club and Monadnock Congregational Church.
+The Great North Woods Center for the Arts promotes musical, cultural and performing arts in northern New Hampshire in its indoor and outdoor performance spaces.

 Quality hand-crafted items, including jewelry, pottery, home and garden, and wood products, can be found at Fiddleheads.
 The Colebrook shop specializes in U. S.- and Canadian-made products, along with Fair Trade items.
 The on-site art gallery promotes the talents of the more than 50 artists of the Connecticut River Artisan Group, whose members hail from New Hampshire, Vermont, Maine and Canada.